geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 document the problem if it's documented maybe we come up with a more explicit way to say okay this is how we want to represent this state but with all these it's kind of hard and i believe you have a good reason to do it like that but maybe it can be done differently and documented better

 **Geohot** [00:21:00]
-yeah no i totally understand what you're saying about why there's a buffer on each one because there was a buffer on each one at lazy buffer it's definitely true uh but yeah no like like
+yeah no i totally understand what you're saying about why there's a buffer on each one because there was a buffer on each one at LazyBuffer it's definitely true uh but yeah no like like
 Maybe another way to think about this is if you can fix problems at the abstraction layer of documentation, you move so much faster than actually implementing all this stuff, getting it to pass all the tests, and then being like, wait a second, we don't even need to write that.

 **Qazalin** [00:21:18]